NASCAR Xfinity Series at Road America: History

 In 2015, the race was moved from June to the last weekend of August and it takes place during an off-weekend for the NASCAR Cup Series, the race was reduced from 202.4 miles to 182.16 miles for 2015.
 Paul Menard took advantage of Blake Koch's ignition troubles to hold off Ryan Blaney for an emotional victory near his hometown in Wisconsin.
 In 2016, road ringer Alex Tagliani won the pole while Michael McDowell led the final 24 laps en route to his first NASCAR win.

 On March 1, 2017, it was announced that Johnsonville Foods would again take over naming rights, naming the 2017 event the Johnsonville 180.

 On August 27, 2017, Truck Series regular Austin Cindric led the field to green after qualifying was cancelled.
 IndyCar driver James Davison won Stage One, while rookie Daniel Hemric won Stage Two.
 In the end, independent driver Jeremy Clements took the checkers for his first series win after surviving a late race crash with Matt Tifft.
 The following year, Xfinity Series regular Justin Allgaier took the victory in a redemption story from 2011.

-CTECH Manufacturing and Henry Repeating Arms have also sponsored the race, doing so in 2019 and 2020 with the CTECH Manufacturing 180 and Henry 180, respectively.
+CTECH Manufacturing sponsored the race for 1 year in 2019.

+Henry Repeating Arms was the title sponsor of the race from 2020 to 2022, and when they were the title sponsor, the pole and race winners were awarded matching, custom Henry 180 Edition Big Boy Lever-Action Rifles.
+Henry did not return as the title sponsor of the race in 2023 and a replacement was not found, and as a result, the name of the race reverted back to the Road America 180.